TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 | dd      |               0.61622 |            0.0200452 |              0.581547 |            0.0381523 |

 Averaged across all evaluation setups it seems it would be better to train on deduplicated data.

+If we chose to follow the best setup, we would train on deduplicated train and evaluate on deduplicated test, which is precisely the setup that actually produces best performance in our experiments.